Epistasis: Sign epistasis

-Sign epistasis occurs when one mutation has the opposite effect when in the presence of another mutation.
-This occurs when a mutation that is deleterious on its own can enhance the effect of a particular beneficial mutation.
+Sign epistasis occurs when mutations have the opposite effect when in the presence of other mutations.
 For example, a large and complex brain is a waste of energy without a range of sense organs, but sense organs are made more useful by a large and complex brain that can better process the information.
-If a fitness landscape has no sign epistasis then it is called smooth.
+The absence of sign epistasis causes a fitness landscape to be smooth (also called a Mt Fuji landscape), since every single mutation step towards the optimum genotype would be monotonically adaptive.

 At its most extreme, reciprocal sign epistasis occurs when two deleterious genes are beneficial when together.
 For example, producing a toxin alone can kill a bacterium, and producing a toxin exporter alone can waste energy, but producing both can improve fitness by killing competing organisms.
 If a fitness landscape has sign epistasis but no reciprocal sign epistasis then it is called semismooth.
+Reciprocal sign epistasis is a necessary condition for ruggedness (multiple peaks) in a fitness landscape.

-Reciprocal sign epistasis also leads to genetic suppression whereby two deleterious mutations are less harmful together than either one on its own, i.e. one compensates for the other.
+Reciprocal sign epistasis can also lead to an extreme form of genetic suppression whereby two individually deleterious mutations are beneficial when present together.
 A clear example of genetic suppression was the demonstration that in the assembly of bacteriophage T4 two deleterious mutations, each causing a deficiency in the level of a different morphogenetic protein, could interact positively.
 If a mutation causes a reduction in a particular structural component, this can bring about an imbalance in morphogenesis and loss of viable virus progeny, but production of viable progeny can be restored by a second (suppressor) mutation in another morphogenetic component that restores the balance of protein components.

 The term genetic suppression can also apply to sign epistasis where the double mutant has a phenotype intermediate between those of the single mutants, in which case the more severe single mutant phenotype is suppressed by the other mutation or genetic condition.
 For example, in a diploid organism, a hypomorphic (or partial loss-of-function) mutant phenotype can be suppressed by knocking out one copy of a gene that acts oppositely in the same pathway.
-In this case, the second gene is described as a "dominant suppressor" of the hypomorphic mutant; "dominant" because the effect is seen when one wild-type copy of the suppressor gene is present (i.e. even in a heterozygote).
+In this case, the second gene is described as a "dominant suppressor" of the hypomorphic mutant; "dominant" because the effect is seen when one wild-type copy of the suppressor gene is present (i.e., even in a heterozygote).
 For most genes, the phenotype of the heterozygous suppressor mutation by itself would be wild type (because most genes are not haplo-insufficient), so that the double mutant (suppressed) phenotype is intermediate between those of the single mutants.

 In non reciprocal sign epistasis, fitness of the mutant lies in the middle of that of the extreme effects seen in reciprocal sign epistasis.

 When two mutations are viable alone but lethal in combination, it is called Synthetic lethality or unlinked non-complementation.